Stretching for Speed Skating by Alexander Bont

 Shins

-Upper body is also important especially if you will be doing sprints.
+Upper body is also important, especially before sprints.

 Shoulder Stretch